 - "Very bright and intuitive, she gives solid commercial advice."

 Helen has experience of a very broad variety of claims against solicitors, with recent examples including lost litigation, employment and matrimonial matters in addition to property, chancery and fraud work.
 Helen has acted, both led and on her own, in several pieces of large multi-party or managed litigation (involving issues such as the collapse of accident schemes, and large frauds).
 Helen has also acted in numerous barristers’ negligence cases and has experience of wasted costs claims and civil restraining orders.
+Helen has first-hand experience of claims raising issues arising from the Jackson reforms and recently appeared for the defendant solicitors in Hobson v West London Law EWHC 4425.

 Helen has also handled a broad range of disputes against surveyors and valuers (many of which have involved alleged large scale frauds).
 She has also acted on behalf of Banks bringing claims a variety of professionals arising out of property frauds (and in this context has experience of injunctive relief).

 Finally, Helen’s practice involves a number of insurance disputes.
 Helen has also advised on coverage as well as defending a broad range of claims (including e.g. commercial, property damage, theft and fire claims) on behalf of insurers.
-Helen also has experience of a range of claims against insurance brokers.
+Helen also has experience of a wide range of claims against insurance brokers.

 Prior to joining chambers, Helen read English Literature at New College, Oxford, where she was Galsworthy scholar and obtained a first class degree.
 She also spent a year in France, at the University of Aix-Marseille.
 Helen then studied law at City University, where she gained a distinction in the CPE exams.
 During her Bar School year, Helen was Astbury Scholar of the Middle Temple, won the Inn's Helena Normanton QC Prize for her performance in the Bar Vocational Course and also obtained an MA from City University.
 In 2004 Helen was awarded a Pegasus scholarship to work in the insurance and professional liability department at Gowling Lafleur Henderson LLP, Toronto, Canada.
 Helen has had various articles published in legal journals.